huggingface/blog/mms_adapters.md

 !pip install accelerate
 ```

 We strongly suggest to upload your training checkpoints directly to the [🤗 Hub](https://huggingface.co/) while training.
-The [🤗 Hub](https://huggingface.co/) has integrated version control so you can be sure that no model checkpoint is getting lost during training.
+The Hub repositories have version control built in, so you can be sure that no model checkpoint is lost during training.

 To do so you have to store your authentication token from the Hugging Face website (sign up [here](https://huggingface.co/join) if you haven't already!)